-Have you visited the temple village Puthia in Bangladesh?
+Have you visited the temple village of Puthia in Bangladesh?
 How fascinating have you found it?
 Which one is your favorite sight in Puthia and why?
 Have I missed something here?
 Share your thoughts and experience with us in comments.

-Book our Temple Village Tour, Best of Rajshahi, Exploring Rajshahi, Rajshahi Archaeological Tour, Glory of Bangladesh, Best of Bangladesh, Exploring Bangladesh, or Discover Bangladesh tour to visit the beautiful temples of Puthia.
+Book our Temple Village Tour, Best of Rajshahi, Exploring Rajshahi, Discover Rajshahi, Glories of Bangladesh, Best of Bangladesh, Exploring Bangladesh, or Discover Bangladesh tour to visit the beautiful temples of Puthia.